Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Introduction

 Many important phenomena in magnetism are controlled by frustration.
 Striking examples are spin systems on triangular, kagome, pyrochlore, fcc, and other geometrically-frustrated lattices, which present an extremely rich and complex phenomenology~\cite{balents_nat_2010}.
 In many of these systems, frustration forces every plaquette to present multiple degenerate minima.
 In the lattice, when plaquettes share corners or edges, this leads often to striking collective behaviors.

 At the same time, frustration is a key ingredient in systems displaying rugged energy landscapes, slow relaxation, and glassy dynamics.
 Prototype examples are spin glasses~\cite{edwards_jpf_1975, mezard_spin-glass}, controlled by a random distribution of exchange couplings.
 However, frustration has a central role also in one of the theories for the vitrification of liquids~\cite{kivelson_pa_1995, tarjus_jpcm_2005}, in Coulomb-frustrated models~\cite{emery_pc_1993, kivelson_pa_1995, nussinov_prl_1999, schmalian_prl_2000, schmalian_ijmpb_2001, westfahl_prb_2001, grousson_pre_2002, grousson_pre_2002b, westfahl_prb_2003, wu_prb_2004, tarjus_jpcm_2005} and in systems which present random patterns of stripes~\cite{principi_prl_2016}, relevant, for example, in Coulomb-frustrated charge separation~\cite{emery_pc_1993}, ferromagnetic thin films~\cite{principi_prb_2016}, and possibly even biology~\cite{wolf_pnas_2018}.
-More precisely, we are talking about models with frustration induced by competition between short-range and long-range interactions, the latter can be Coulomb or dipole-dipole, or can have another nature.
+More precisely, we are talking about models in which frustration arises from the competition between short-range and long-range interactions (the latter can be Coulomb, dipole-dipole, or can have another nature).
 Here in the paper we will use the term ``Coulomb-frustrated'' to refer to such models, just for brevity.
 These models are closely connected to the phenomenon of avoided criticality~\cite{tarjus_jpcm_2005}.
-In Coulomb-frustrated theories, complementary theoretical analyses~\cite{emery_pc_1993, kivelson_pa_1995, nussinov_prl_1999, schmalian_prl_2000, schmalian_ijmpb_2001, westfahl_prb_2001, grousson_pre_2002, grousson_pre_2002b, westfahl_prb_2003, wu_prb_2004, tarjus_jpcm_2005} and numerical simulations~\cite{grousson_pre_2002} have given strong indications of the emergence of a glassy behavior even in absence of a quenched disorder.
-Similar behavior was shown to happen in magnetic systems with dipole-dipole interactions~\cite{principi_prl_2016} and in Brazovskii-like models with a line of minima of exchange energy~\cite{brazovskii_jetp_1975, principi_prl_2016}.
+In Coulomb-frustrated theories, complementary theoretical analyses~\cite{emery_pc_1993, kivelson_pa_1995, nussinov_prl_1999, schmalian_prl_2000, schmalian_ijmpb_2001, westfahl_prb_2001, grousson_pre_2002, grousson_pre_2002b, westfahl_prb_2003, wu_prb_2004, tarjus_jpcm_2005} and numerical simulations~\cite{grousson_pre_2002} have indicated the emergence of a glassy behavior even in absence of a quenched disorder.
+Similar behavior was shown to happen in magnetic systems with dipole-dipole interactions~\cite{principi_prb_2016} and in Brazovskii-like models with a line of minima of exchange energy~\cite{brazovskii_jetp_1975, principi_prl_2016}.